riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-19-Teams-Alone.markdown

 For those who were not around or have forgotten, there was a brief period at the dawn of the consumer Internet when there was a viable market for a commercial web browser.
 This was possible because consumer operating systems did not include that feature as a matter of course, as they do today.
 Netscape was doing well with its Navigator product — developed among others by Jamie Zawinksi, who coined the eponymous law that I (mis)quoted above.
 Then Microsoft introduced Internet Explorer as a built-in feature of its Windows operating system — and this at a time when Windows had something like 95% market share.

 This move immediately made life very difficult for Netscape, who sued Microsoft for anti-competitive behaviour.
 The trial dragged on for years, and the [result](https://en.wikipedia.org/wiki/United_States_v._Microsoft_Corp.#Settlement) satisfied absolutely nobody.
 It took long enough to reach that unsatisfactory settlement that it was mostly irrelevant anyway, from Netscape's perspective at least, as the market had moved forwards.
-Netscape the company was bought by AOL, and the code was released into the open-source world, where it survives today as Mozilla.
+Netscape the company was bought by AOL, and the code was released into the open-source world, where it survives today as Mozilla Firefox.

 A major pushback against Netscape even at the time of the Browser Wars was that a web browser is a necessary component of an OS.
 This position has become mainstream now, to the point that a platform would today be considered incomplete without a built-in browser.

 In the same way, an office suite without collaboration would be equally incomplete as an operating system without a built-in web browser.
 These days, video chat is commoditised: it's one collaboration feature among many.

-But then, what about Chrome?
+# But then, what about Chrome?

 Internet Explorer won the Browser Wars, even becoming the default on MacOS, displacing Apple's short-lived but interesting [Cyberdog](https://en.wikipedia.org/wiki/Cyberdog) (yes yes, awful name that has not aged well).